 Teaching and training of the postgraduate medical students in healthcare system is a dynamic field.
 Evolution in the field of medicine is constant and ongoing with rapid advances in the field.
-In order to ensure that training is contemporary with the continuous evolution of the profession, changes to postgraduate medical education is taking place worldwide1.
+In order to ensure that training is contemporary with the continuous evolution of the profession, changes to postgraduate medical education is taking place worldwide.

 There are different assessment methods to evaluate the procedural skills of residents.
 Direct observation of procedural skills (DOPS) and video observation of procedural skills (VOPS) are two most commonly used methods to assess such abilities.
 In DOPS, a resident performs a procedure and the supervisor observes his performance directly.
-In a DOPS assessment on independent practitioners of aspirant colonoscopists it was concluded that the practitioners performs well, with good levels of reliability and validity, and is sufficient to be used in a high-stakes assessment2.
+In a DOPS assessment on independent practitioners of aspirant colonoscopists it was concluded that the practitioners performs well, with good levels of reliability and validity, and is sufficient to be used in a high-stakes assessment.

 Similarly the DOPS method was used to assess the practical skills on midwifery students and similar approaches should be considered for assessment of competence in other areas of clinical practice for relicensing or re credentialing.
 It has high face validity and setting closely resembles clinical settings.
-However, the most important shortcoming of DOPS is that large number of residents cannot be accurately assessed at the same time. ^{3, 4} The performance of residents may be suboptimal if they know that they are being observed.
-Similarly the results of research show the effectiveness of role-playing method, this method can help the teachers to plan for the modification of educational programs in their respective course of apprenticeship and internship and improve the management skills of students5.
+However, the most important shortcoming of DOPS is that large number of residents cannot be accurately assessed at the same time.
+The performance of residents may be suboptimal if they know that they are being observed.
+Similarly the results of research show the effectiveness of role-playing method, this method can help the teachers to plan for the modification of educational programs in their respective course of apprenticeship and internship and improve the management skills of students.

 The other assessment methodology is VOPS in which the resident's performance is recorded and assessed later by the supervisor.
-This method provides adequate time for the observer to assess precisely each step of procedure and give feedback^{6,7}.
+This method provides adequate time for the observer to assess precisely each step of procedure and give feedback.

-Received on 31-07-2021 Accepted on 05-01-2022 In our setting supervisor has to supervise more than fifteen postgraduate residents in Ophthalmology and it is not possible to directly observe all of them in four different operation theatres.
+Received on 27-09-2021 Accepted on 19-02-2022 In our setting supervisor has to supervise more than fifteen postgraduate residents in Ophthalmology and it is not possible to directly observe all of them in four different operation theatres.
 Video recording of the surgical procedure is an alternative to direct observation in our situation.
-Furthermore, all the operating rooms have the facility of video recording in our set up.

-Therefore, we want to evaluate the effectiveness of the VOPS in ophthalmology training.
+The objective of the study was to evaluate the effectiveness of the VOPS in ophthalmology training.